luanpotter/faire/README.md

 ## Setup

-Use Maven 3.6+ or more and Java 8.
+Use Maven 3.6+ and Java 8.

 Go to the root folder and run: